israelBuskila/Task-Manager-App/README.md

 # Task Management Application

 A modern full-stack task management application built with Next.js, Express, and MongoDB.
-This application allows users to manage tasks with features like reminders, filtering, and role-based access control.
+This application allows admins to assign and manage tasks, while users can manage their assigned tasks.

 ## Features

-- **User Authentication**: Secure login and registration with JWT
+- **User Authentication**: Secure login and registration with JWT and localStorage persistence
-- **Role-Based Access Control**: Admin and User roles with different permissions
+- **Role-Based Access Control**:
+  - **Admin**:
+    - View all tasks in the system
+    - Create and assign tasks to users
+    - Manage task assignments
+  - **Users**:
+    - View and manage tasks assigned to them
+- **Task Management**:
+  - Admins:
+    - Create tasks
+    - Assign tasks to users
-- **Task Management**: Create, read, update, and delete tasks
+    - View and manage all tasks
+  - Users:
+    - View their assigned tasks
+    - Update task status and details
+    - Delete their assigned tasks
+- **Task Filtering**:
+  - Filter by status
-- **Task Filtering**: Filter tasks by status, priority, due date, and search terms
+  - Filter by priority
-- **Reminder System**: Get notified about upcoming tasks
+  - Search functionality
+  - User filtering (admin only)
 - **Responsive UI**: Modern and mobile-friendly interface built with Mantine
 - **Real-time Updates**: Task changes reflect immediately in the UI